gregrickaby/nextjs-github-pages/README.md

 ├── next.config.js
 ```

 Perfect!
-This is all you need to configure Next.js to work on Github Pages.
+This is all you need to configure Next.js to deploy on GitHub Pages.

 ### Add base path to `page.tsx`

-Next, you will need to add the base path to your `page.tsx` file.
-This is required for the images to appear on Github Pages.
+Next, you will need to add the base path to images in `page.tsx` file.
+This is required for the images to appear on GitHub Pages.

 1. Open `app/page.tsx`
 2. Find the `Image` components
-3. Add `/nextjs-github-pages/` to the `src` prop:
+3. Add `/nextjs-github-pages/` (or the name of your repo) to the `src` prop:

 ```tsx[class="line-numbers"]
    <Image